NASA-PDS/registry/docs/source/connection-setup.rst

 Run Registry Tools on AWS
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can run harvest on AWS.

-You can run it on ECS or EC2 directly.
+You can run harvest on AWS, on ECS or EC2 directly.

 Run Harvest On EC2
 -------------------